IssueTrak/coding-standards/git_guidelines.md

 		for more information.

-## Pulling and pushing to master

-TBD

 ## Best Practices

 * Bugs are fixed on the main branch and merged or 'cherry-picked' into the appropriate release branch.
+* Always ensure all unit tests are passing before pushing your code to remote.

 Two things you should never do in git:
 - NEVER force a push